 Defences And Exceptions

-As with any potential crime, there are defences that one can employ to save them from incurring any fees or punishment.
-As long as these defences are valid and presented accordingly by a competent defence lawyer, the charges may be dropped or said penalties lessened.
+As with any potential crime, there are defences that one can employ to save oneself from incurring any fees or punishment.
+As long as these defences are valid and presented by a competent defence lawyer, the charges may be dropped or the penalties reduced.

 Self-Defence